 - Execution of Custom PHP Functions on data

 Pro version customers also get access to the customer portal with documentation and tutorials, and e-mail technical support.

 I’m sure most of you will have already taken a look at the plugin’s listing on WordPress.org, so before we continue I’d like to say a word about that.
-If you take a look at reviews section, you will find that there are a few negative opinions about the plugin, and it only as a 3 star rating.
+If you take a look at the reviews section, you will find that there are a few negative opinions about the plugin, and it only has a 3-star rating.

 The WP All Import guys prefer it if users open a ticket via email, and while I still recommend that they offer support through the forum, this fact is clearly mentioned when one goes to the support forum, so it’s up to the users to read the instructions and contact support via email.
 Email support works fine, the developers respond in a timely way and most issues are swiftly resolved.